johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

     };
 ```

 Let's review the purpose of this chunk of code.
-This is (in terms of the concepts we started out with), our **inner callback** --xxx-- the function that will be passed in our Faye client API `subscribe()` call to handle inbound messages.
+This is (in terms of the concepts we started out with), our **inner callback** &#8212; the function that will be passed in our Faye client API `subscribe()` call to handle inbound messages.
 As we handle each message in this function, we are converting the sequence back into an Observable stream.
 We do that by taking the following steps for each inbound message from Faye:

 1. Deserialize it and destructure it, leaving us with an `error`, `response` and `isDisposed` value for each inbound message
 2. Determine if the Observable stream has errored or is complete
 3. Handle errors appropriately
 4. Handle the next value in the stream until the `isDisposed` property is truthy, indicating the end of the stream coming from the server

-As in any normal Observable, we handle these cases with the `observer.error()`, `observer.next()` and `observer.complete()` calls.
-If this confuses you, remember that all of this is part of the *observable subscribe function* for the Observable we created in our `send()` method.
+As in any normal *observable subscriber function*, we handle these cases with the `observer.error()`, `observer.next()` and `observer.complete()` calls.
+If this confuses you, remember that all of this plugs into the Observable we created in our `send()` method.
 You might take a minute to [grok](xxx) all of this, and if it's still a little fuzzy, you can visit my [mini Observable factory tutorial here](xxx).

 #### Handling Unsubscribe

-Any *observable subscribe function* must return a way to unsubscribe from the Observable.
+Any *observable subscriber function* must return a way to unsubscribe from the Observable.
 This is part of the Observable creation pattern.
 The unsubscribe method can be called by the user; more often, it is called automatically when the Observable stream ends (e.g., when the final message is returned from our remote responder).

 The last bit of code in `handleRequest()` takes care of that: